aurorascharff/next15-account-selector/STEPS.md

 - Load page and view the UI right away, get this stable loading state with suspense fallback using server components.
 - Navigate with tabs, open menu and use the menu with the arrow keys, all my styling is applied accordingly with hover or focus, open/close menu with enter with good focus, escape close, click outside.
 Popover automatic placement.
 And trust me the screen reader experience is good as well, provided by Ariakit.
 Everything you would expect from a select.
 - Execute the switch, we have optimistic updates, and get an in sync loading state and a toast.
 Open menu and log out again with pending state and finally log back in.
+- (And the result, a maintainable, accessible, and user-friendly account selector with minimal boilerplate and modern best practices.)

 ## (Conclusion)